TylerYep/blog/_posts/2019-07-01-welcome-home.md

 I debated for a long time whether making a blog was worthwhile.
 I'm not obsessed with the idea of having a ton of followers or maintaining a large reader-base, and I haven't really done anything revolutionary in the first 20 years of my life.

 So why keep a blog?
-What's the purpose of making my thoughts public, and writing posts about what I'm up to, if I don't want the public image?
+What's the purpose of making my thoughts public, and writing posts about what I'm up to, if I don't want to become a blog celebrity?

 **This blog is more for me.**

-Writing up posts to remember what I've worked on.
-Creating tutorials on subjects I spend countless hours trying to understand, and helping me remember all of that work and use it in the future.
-Every post will be a snapshot of my knowledge showing what I've learned over my various projects.
-Maybe it can be a chance for me to get some feedback on my work too, and learn something new.
+Writing up notes to remember what I've worked on.
+Creating tutorials on subjects I spend too many hours trying to understand, and helping me remember all of that work and use it in the future.
+Every post will be a snapshot of my brain, showing what I've learned over my various projects.
+Maybe it'll be a chance for me to get some feedback on my work too, and learn something new.

 # Welcome Home!

-This blog invites you into my life, allowing you see what I think about and what I find exciting about my work.
+This blog is a door into my life, letting you see what I think about and what I find exciting about my work!
 I hope you find something that interests you or sparks something creative.

 Make yourself at home :)